 At the time, your choice was made based on any number of business factors.
 Maybe cost was paramount.
 Or reliability.
 Or security.
 Or maybe you based it on some other feature or compatibility you required.

 But as we all know, your business environment is always changing.
 And maybe those factors – that led you to choose one cloud platform over the others – have changed drastically enough that you're considering a new provider.
 Or maybe your business needs and priorities have changed to where you think a new platform (or additional platform) would be a better fit.

-Let's say that several years ago you migrated your first systems to the AWS cloud platform.
+Let's say that several years ago you hired a cloud migration services provider who migrated your first systems to the AWS cloud platform.
 Your main reasons for doing so were reliability, risk mitigation (AWS was the standard at the time), and the thought that a public cloud structure would scale growth.

 Since then, however, your company has grown more and more comfortable with Google's productivity tools like G Suite.
 You just participated in a Jamboard session with a client and you think it would be perfect for your remote workforce.
 Your main supply chain partners are on the Google platform and exploring integration capabilities there.
 You want to be part of those conversations.
 You start investigating the possibilities of a cloud-to-cloud migration so that you can take advantage of the Google Cloud Platform (GCP).